Mystic, Connecticut: In popular culture

 The title of the film Mystic Pizza was inspired by a pizza shop in Mystic.
-Screenwriter Amy Holden Jones was summering in the area and chose the Mystic Pizza restaurant as the focus of her story about the lives of three young waitresses.
+Screenwriter Amy Holden Jones spent summers in the area and chose the Mystic Pizza restaurant as the focus of her story about the lives of three young waitresses.

 In 1997, Steven Spielberg shot various scenes for the film Amistad at Mystic Seaport.
 One commercial was filmed in 2005 at Mystic Seaport for FedEx.
-It was based on the lobstering business in New England.
+It was based on the lobster business in New England.
 The commercial was aired during the Orange Bowl.